T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 If you would leave some comments to this post, press [here](#comments) to skip to the comments section.

+Once again, I would like to thank my classmate Michael for sharing some of his [condition offers](#set-your-goals) to us.

 # Memories & Moments

-Here are some photos I took during the Warwick IFP, click on it to see the descriptions.
+Here are some photos I took from the start to the end of the Warwick IFP, __click on it to see the descriptions__.

 {% include gallery %}